TraFost/LoLo/README.md

 - Personalized recaps highlight momentum, slump warnings, and habits worth reinforcing.
 - AI-authored improvement plans adapt to your champion pool and recent trends.
-- Shareable cards let you flex highlights on socials without leaving the dashboard `(screenshot)`.
+- Shareable cards let you flex highlights on socials without leaving the dashboard.
-- Coach-mode router keeps navigation calm and focused, even when juggling dozens of matches `(screenshot)`.
+- Coach-mode router keeps navigation calm and focused, even when juggling dozens of matches.

 ---